Eric Newman (producer): Career

 Newman left Beacon in 2000 to partner with veteran producer and director Marc Abraham and producer Thomas A. Bliss to form Strike Entertainment.

 In 2001, Newman secured the rights to remake George A. Romero's classic Dawn of the Dead and recruited his friend James Gunn to write it.
 Soon after he drafted first-time director Zack Snyder to direct it.
 The 2004 Dawn of the Dead had a modest budget of $26 million, and was a huge success with audiences when it was released in 2004, reaping over $100 million worldwide.

 Newman's success in the horror genre continued with James Gunn’s directorial debut film, Slither in 2006.
 Also produced by Newman in 2006 was Alfonso Cuaron’s Children of Men.
 Children of Men drew critical acclaim, ultimately being nominated for three Academy Awards.
-In a partnership with Eli Roth and Studio Canal, Newman conceived of and produced 2010’s The Last Exorcism, made for a budget of $1.6 million dollars, the Lionsgate released film went on to gross over $70 million with a $20 opening weekend.
+In a partnership with Eli Roth and Studio Canal, Newman conceived of and produced 2010’s The Last Exorcism, made for a budget of $1.6 million dollars, the Lionsgate released film went on to gross over $70 million with a $20 million opening weekend.
 Remakes of The Thing (2011) and Robocop (2014) followed.
 Newman also is known for producing the hit film, In Time (2011), and the RZA’s directorial debut, The Man with the Iron Fists (2012).

 Newman’s first foray into TV came when he came across Brian McGreevy’s gothic horror novel, Hemlock Grove.
 He thought it could make a good TV show and brought in his friend and past collaborator Eli Roth to executive produce and direct the pilot.
 The pair, along with Brian McGreevy and his writing partner Lee Shipman, brought the show to Netflix and it became the then nascent streamer's second original program, running for three seasons from 2012–2015.